donalharrison/no1_system/docs/core/Statuses.md

 ## Provoked
 #### Fixed
-Something about having to take actions against the source of provocation.
+While you are Provoked, reduce Hits in the result sets of any Actions you take aginast targets other than the provoking target.

 ## Restrained
 #### Variable
 While your Restrained rating is greater than 0, you can take no Shifts and Hits from any Actions you take to Strike, Shoot, or use Martial Arts are reduced by your Restrained rating.
 You use your Exert or Tumble Skill to escape, reducing your Restrained rating by Hits in the results set.

 ## Slowed
-### Variable
+#### Variable
 While yor Slowed rating is above 0, you mus use two (2) Shifts to Move and you cannot use Trigger Talents.
+Your Slowed rating decreases by -1 at the end of each of your turns.

 ## Stunned
 #### Variable